Trungmaster5/Flask-TensorFlow-AngularJs/README.md

 The server should be started on http://127.0.0.1:5000/

+## Cautions:
+Open app with Chrome, FireFox for better experience.
+Safari may not work.

 ## Limitations:
-The app were firstly intented to deploy on Google App Engine.
+The app were firstly intent to deploy on Google App Engine.
 The deployment is not yet possible at the present time (10/2017), because GAE only support numpy 1.6.x while the app requires numpy above 1.9.x.